 Location, Location, Location

-Finally, the location of your bar is something that will make or break your project.
+Finally, the location of your coffee bar is something that will make or break your project.

 Somewhere too off the beaten path in your home will create a hassle in early mornings and late nights when all you want to do is enjoy you coffee.